 Risdiplam was tested for safety in healthy adult volunteers in early 2016.
 In October 2016, a phase 2/3 clinical trial started, this time involving actual SMA patients.
 As of now, the compound’s properties are being tested in three trials:

 - Sunfish – a clinical trial that enrolls children and young adults aged 2–25 who have SMA type 2 or 3 and are unable to walk unsupported.
 Like Firefish, this trial consists of two parts: Part I, which aimed at establishing the optimal dose, and Part II, which is verifying the molecule’s efficacy.
 Unlike Firefish, Sunfish is a controlled trial in which 67% participants receive the active substance and 33% receive placebo for some time (for 12 months in Part II) before being switched to the active substance for the remainder of the 24-month study.
-Recruitment for Sunfish has closed; no UK hospital is participating.
+Recruitment for Sunfish closed in July 2018; no UK hospital is participating.